 Semester course; 2 lecture and 2 laboratory hours (delivered online, face-to-face or hybrid).
 3 credits.
 Study and practice of the first attribute for success in creativity: curiousness.
 Students engage in practical applications, readings, lectures, demonstrations and in-class exercises that build curiosity and help students identify and trust their natural curious nature.
 Provides advertising and non-advertising majors with rigorous and provocative challenges to stimulate further interest in creating for media.

 Semester course; 2 lecture and 2 laboratory hours (delivered online, face-to-face or hybrid).
 3 credits.
-Prerequisites: MASC 101 minimum grade of C, UNIV 112 or both ENGL 295 and HONR 200 with minimum grade(s) of C, and minimum cumulative GPA of 2.5.
-Study and practice in fact gathering and development of basic writing skills for print, broadcast and online journalism.
-Focuses on journalistic storytelling, grammar, Associated Press style and knowledge of current affairs.
+Prerequisite: MASC 200, UNIV 111 or both ENGL 295 and HONR 240 with minimum grade(s) of C, and a minimum cumulative GPA of 2.5.
+Concurrent prerequisite: MASC 101, with a minimum grade of C. Study and practice beginning writing and reporting skills, including research, interviewing, photography and event coverage.
+Report news and information across different media channels.
+Focuses on storytelling fundamentals, grammar, Associated Press style and application of knowledge of current affairs.
+Introduction to media opportunities and publishing outlets across campus.

 MASC 204.
 Story.
 3 Hours.

 Semester course; 1 lecture and 4 laboratory hours (delivered online, face-to-face or hybrid).
 3 credits.
-Prerequisites: MASC 101 minimum grade of C and 201 minimum grade of C, UNIV 112 or both ENGL 295 and HONR 200 with minimum grade(s) of C, and minimum cumulative GPA of 2.5.
+Prerequisite: MASC 201, UNIV 111 or both ENGL 295 and HONR 240 with minimum grade(s) of C, and a minimum cumulative GPA of 2.5.
 Focuses on writing for advertising and consumer communications (the best advertising tells stories to which consumers can relate).
 Students study the parts of a story, what makes a story interesting and how to find those things.
 Practice includes looking for, finding and constructing a story.
 A survey of many different ways storytelling is involved in making advertising.
 Practice in applying storytelling skills to several advertising and communication projects.

 MASC 205.
 Introduction to Public Relations Writing.
 3 Hours.